Labor in Late Capitalism [ONLINE]

 Instructor: Leigh Campoamor | 5-weeks | Wednesdays | April 8-May 6 | 7:00-9:00 PM ET | ONLINE

-The gig economy invites questions about capitalism itself: How does the gig economy both clarify and obscure the purpose of work?
-How does it transform our relationships to consumption, or our experiences of time and space?
-And what can we learn when studying the gig economy as a global phenomenon?
-Together we’ll look at how colonial histories, involving resource extraction and forced labor, influence the ways the gig economy has taken shape in the global south, taking care to ask how and to what end the gig economy co-opts the “informal” economic practices of those who have long depended, for instance, on street vending and other self-made hustles for income.
+What can we learn when studying labor from a global perspective?
+We’ll look at how colonial histories and neoliberal restructuring have influenced the contours of work in the global south, taking care to ask how and to what end what we now call the gig economy co-opts the “informal” economic practices of those who have long depended, for instance, on street vending and other self-made hustles for income.

 —